telerik/maui-docs/controls/datagrid/theming-and-styles/group-header-styling.md

 ## Group Header Properties

-The `GroupHeaderStyle` property is of type `DataGridGroupHeaderStyle` and provides the following styling properties:
+The `GroupHeaderStyle` property is of type `Style` and targets the `DataGridGroupHeaderAppearance` class.
+The `DataGridGroupHeaderAppearance` provides the following styling properties:

 * `TextColor`(`Color`)&mdash;Defines the color for the text part of the group header.
 * `SearchMatchTextColor`(`Color`)&mdash;Defines the color that is used for the parts of the group header's text that are search matches.
 For more details on this, see the [Search as You Type]({%slug datagrid-search-as-you-type%}) topic.